Koonpoy/Koonpoy.github.io/install-vm.md

 ### 1.Download the Ubuntu.
-link download is here https://ubuntu.com/download/desktop
+The link download is here https://ubuntu.com/download/desktop when your download is complete you will get iso file